-- 1) Feeders OFF - Remove any feeders, including any boxes that surrounded them.
-You don’t want to have any empty space on top of the hive.
+- 1) Feeders OFF - Remove any feeders, including any boxes that surround them.
+You don't want to have any empty space on top of the hive.
 You can leave a frame feeder in place.
-If you think your hive might be short of honey, install a feeding shimor an extra deep inner cover to make space for supplemental feeding later in the winter, if needed.
+If you think your hive might be short of honey, install a feeding shim or an extra deep inner cover to make space for supplemental feeding later in the winter, if needed.

-- 2) Entrance reducer installed with the smaller notch, facing upwards.
-Unlike in the summer, in cold weather morgue bees don’t remove bees that die in the hive.
-The corpses will accumulate during a long cold spell –in a thick layer that may completely block the entrance.
-Turning the entrance reducer so the opening faces upward help will keep entrance open even if there are lots of dead bees on the floor of the hive.
+- 2) Entrance reducer installed with the smaller notch facing upwards.
+Unlike in the summer, in cold weather undertaker bees don't remove bees that die in the hive.
+During a long cold spell, the corpses will accumulate in a thick layer that may completely block the entrance.
+Turning the entrance reducer so the opening faces upward will help keep the entrance open even if there are lots of dead bees on the floor of the hive.

-- 3) Mouse guard ON -As the bees start to cluster together, they pull away from guarding the entrance, so mice can slip inside.
-The mice will make a mess, chewing on combs and relieving themselves where ever they please.
+- 3) Mouse guard ON - As the bees start to cluster together, they pull away from guarding the entrance, so mice can slip inside.
+The mice will make a mess, chewing on combs and relieving themselves wherever they please.

-- 4) Queen excluder OFF - Leaving a queen excluder in place under a super that you’re using for winter stores will trap the queen underneath it, even if the bee cluster needs to migrate upwards past the excluder to access the winter honey.
+- 4) Queen excluder OFF - Leaving a queen excluder in place under a super that you're using for winter stores will trap the queen underneath it when the bee cluster needs to migrate upwards past the excluder to access the winter honey.
 This could lead to the loss of the hive.